fishy/scripts/README.md

 ## pinentry-local.sh

-A selector for pinentry, auto chooses `pinentry-tty` inside ssh sessions and chooses `pinentry-gui` outside of ssh sessions.
+A selector for pinentry on Mac, auto chooses `pinentry-curses` inside ssh sessions and chooses `pinentry-mac` outside of ssh sessions.
 It can be set as your `pinentry-program` inside your `gpg-agent.conf` file.

-There's probably no such thing as `pinentry-gui` on your system, but you could create a symbolic link from the actual one, usually `pinentry-qt`, `pinentry-gtk-2`, `pinentry-mac`, etc.
-If there's no `pinentry-tty` on your system you can also create a symbolic link from `pinentry-curses`.

 ## reload-gpg-agent.sh